gar2000b/xp-users-service/README.md

 A lightweight **experimental** Spring Boot microservice for managing user accounts across various research and prototype systems.
 This service is part of the broader **XP (eXPerimental Platform)** ecosystem.

+> **Part of the XP Project:** This service is part of the [xp-project](https://github.com/gar2000b/xp-project) workspace, which coordinates multiple XP microservices and infrastructure.

 ---

 ## 🚀 Features